Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 Not only is Hanauma Bay gorgeous, it is also home to an extremely diverse range of marine life.
 P.S.
 You can get this view for free at the Hanauma Bay Lookout point!

 One of the most beautiful bays on the island, Hanauma Bay has been featured as the setting in several movies over the decades.
 It offers the perfect beach to swim with quiet water, and an ideal snorkeling environment.
-As it gains in popularity, prices are increasing, at $7.50 per person now, which is up $2.00 since we visited.
+Unfortunately as it gains in popularity, prices keep increasing, and we should probably remove the lovely bay from this article.
+At our first visit, entrance was $5 per person, and post Covid it has increased to a whopping $25 per person.
 This does not include snorkeling gear, if you don’t have your own.
-Be sure to check before going.

 Take a scenic Ride on TheBus.